GimmickNG/pycopy-modbus/docs/TESTING.md

 ##### Overview

-The TCP integration tests defined by `test_tcp_example.py` uses the `Dockerfile.client_tcp` and `Dockerfile.test_examples`.
+The TCP integration tests defined by `test_tcp_example.py` uses the `Dockerfile.server_tcp` and `Dockerfile.test_examples`.

-A network bridge is created with fixed IPv4 addresses in order to bind the client to a known IP and let the host reach it on that predefined IP.
+A network bridge is created with fixed IPv4 addresses in order to bind the server to a known IP and let the client reach it on that predefined IP.

-The port defined in `tcp_client_example.py`, executed by `Dockerfile.client_tcp` has to be open, exposed to the `micropython-host` service running `Dockerfile.test_examples` and optionally exposed in the `docker-compose-tcp-test.yaml` file.
+The port defined in `tcp_server_example.py`, executed by `Dockerfile.server_tcp` has to be open, exposed to the `micropython-client` service running `Dockerfile.test_examples` and optionally exposed in the `docker-compose-tcp-test.yaml` file.